BiggerPockets/patterns/_patterns/use-repository-pattern-to-decouple.md

 For testing, we can dependency inject an **in memory** repository.

-This would speed up the test suite at the expense of added complexity.

-Given Rails' reliance on ActiveRecord, this repository pattern should be used carefully.

-It may make sense to still have AR backed models write to the database and only use repositories for APIs.

 ## The cons

-* Doesn't play nice with ActiveRecord
 * Can lead to coupling across features
 * More code
 * Unfamiliar to Rails developers